Four euro zone countries risk breaking EU rules with 2016 budgets

-BRUSSELS (Reuters) - Italy, Lithuania, Austria and Spain risk breaking European Union rules with their 2016 budget plans, the European Commission said on Tuesday, as it took time to assess the fiscal impact of the refugee crisis in Europe and additional security expenses in France.
+BRUSSELS, Nov 17 (Reuters) - Italy, Lithuania, Austria and Spain risk breaking European Union rules with their 2016 budget plans, the European Commission said on Tuesday, while France might also not meet some of the fiscal targets set out by EU finance ministers.

+It said, however, that the costs of Europe’s migrant and refugee crisis would be treated as a special case.

 The Commission, the EU executive arm, checks draft budget plans of euro zone countries every year to see if they are in line with the Stability and Growth Pact, which sets rules for EU budgets.